liutao23/LightStab/README.md

 We are currently preparing an extended journal version of this work.
 For this reason, the **training scripts are not publicly available at this stage**.

-We expect to release the **full training code and dataset** after the journal extension and submission process is completed, which is currently planned for **around the end of August**.
+We expect to release the **full training code and dataset** after the journal extension and submission process is completed, which is currently planned for **around late August**.

-Before that, **please do not email us to request the training scripts**, as we will not be able to respond to such requests.
+Before that, **please do not email us to request the training scripts**, as we will not be able to reply to such requests individually.

 Thank you for your understanding and support.